 Given QT Hotels & Resorts have been on a roll with their dining concepts as of late, picking up more than a few rewards and hats along the way, you better believe the restaurant at QT Auckland is worked up to a lofty standard.
-That would be Esther, gifting the design-led hotel a glistening, harbourside adventure across the Mediterranean coast, from the French Riviera, to Sicily, all the way to Morocco.
+That would be Esther, gifting the design-led hotel a glistening, harbourside adventure across the Mediterranean coast, from the French Riviera to Sicily and all the way to Morocco.

-With this kind of far-reaching inspiration, the kitchen, and head chef Sean Connolly, use local ingredients and traditional techniques for dishes like mafaldine pasta with wild rabbit pea ragu, and coastal spring lamb shoulder with roast garlic, anchovies, and Moroccan olives.
+With this kind of far-reaching inspiration, the kitchen, and head chef Sean Connolly, use local ingredients and traditional techniques for dishes like mafaldine pasta with wild goat pea ragu and coastal spring lamb shoulder with roast garlic, anchovies, and Moroccan olives.
 Anyone who is familiar with Connolly’s work at Sydney’s The Morrison shouldn’t be surprised to find duck fat potatoes on the menu either.